gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 ```
 Did it work?

+## Part 4: Loading data
+Generally, you will not be manually entering your data into R like we have done above.
+It is much more common to load in an existing file, like a spreadsheet from Microsoft Excel or a simple delimited text file (tab or comma delimited).
+The CSV, or "comma separated values" format is perhaps one of the most common, so we will use that here as an example.
+First, let's download a practice CSV file from the internet.
+Click in the link [Here](https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv) to download a CSV file called `biostats.csv`.
+Don't worry, there are no viruses!

+---

 I have included a quick reference guide to common R functions [Here](./Rcard.pdf).
 If you are ever unsure of how to use a function, try searching the internet (there are TONS of resources) or use the help menu:
 ```R